 Depth perception refers to the visual ability of a person for perceiving the world in front of his eyes in three dimensions (3D) along with the distance of a particular object.
 For animals, the corresponding term used is known as Depth sensation.

-Since our eyes are placed having a distance of 5-6 cm in between them, so the images projecting on each of the retina are different to some extent.
-The difference in between those images is a cue to depth which is known as binocular disparity.
+Since our eyes are placed having a distance of 5-6 cm in between them, so the images projecting on each of the retinae are different to some extent.
+The difference in between those images is a cue to a depth which is known as binocular disparity.

 Stereovision can be used or modified for creating three-dimensionality illusions, such as the glasses made for watching three-dimensional films.
 In order to demonstrate this, Bela Julesz did hard work for inventing dot stereograms in the 1960s which will always be remembered in history.

 Binocular Visual Cues

 As I have already mentioned, human eyes are 5-6 centimeters apart for which images seen on each retina are not exact in nature.
 And, this situation is called binocular disparity.